Andres6936/N7-Empleo-Bootstrap/app-scanner/README.md

 }
 ```

-Run and Expo app on physical device, simulator or emulator which supports Expo SQLite.
+Run and Expo app on a physical device, simulator, or emulator which supports Expo SQLite.
 Web doesn't support SQLite.

 ```shell
 npx expo start